PrimalSebman/SnipeBot/README.md

 - `/snipe achievement list` - View all currently implemented Achievements.
 - `/snipe achievement personal` - View the Achievements that you have!
 - `/snipe quote` - For fun, get a random quote from a video game Sniper!
+- `/snipe help` - If you ever want a refresher on all the commands.

 # Contact/Feedback
 This has been my first major project on my own!
 It's in a state that I enjoy right now, but I'm open to any feedback or suggestions to improve or expand the Bot!